n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 Syriac letters are also assigned to a `JOINING_GROUP` that indicates which fundamental character they behave like with regard to joining behavior.
-Each of the basic letters in the Syriac block tends to belong to its own `JOINING_GROUP`, while letters from the supplemental and extended blocks are usually assigned to the `JOINING_GROUP` that corresponds to the character's base letter with no diacritics.
+Each of the basic letters in the Syriac block tends to belong to its own `JOINING_GROUP`, while extended letters and letters from the supplemental block are usually assigned to the `JOINING_GROUP` that corresponds to the character's base letter with no diacritics.

 <!--- For example, --->